fanchi/DFLpred/README.md

 ## Format of results
 Line 1: >protein ID
 Line 2: protein sequence using 1-letter amino acid encoding.
-Lower/upper case indicates a residue is/is not predicted as a flexible disordered linker (DFL) by the score threshold 0.18.
+Lower/upper case indicates a residue is/is not predicted as a flexible disordered linker (DFL) by the score threshold 0.18
-Line 3: comma-separated propensity score of each residue to be a DFL.
+Line 3: comma-separated propensity score of each residue to be a DFL

 ## DFLpred webserver
 http://biomine-ws.ece.ualberta.ca/DFLpred

 ## Citation
 Meng, F. and Kurgan, L. DFLpred: High-throughput prediction of disordered flexible linker regions in protein sequences.
-Bioinformatics 2016;32(12):i341-i350.
+Bioinformatics 2016;32(12):i341-i350

 ## Acknowledgments
 We acknowledge with thanks the following software used as a part of DFLpred: